WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 allowed values.
 Most importantly, the parameter is always expressed in a way where the value represents a maximum of some sort.
-This enables booleans (where the maximum is 1), integral ranges (where the maximum is a large-ish integer), or ordered enums (where the enum values correspond to integers in order).
+This enables booleans (where the maximum is 1), integral ranges (where the maximum is a large integer), or ordered enums (where the enum values correspond to integers in order).
 When a parameter is not specified, it takes on a default.
 Similarly, if the advertisement is not present, the default can be assumed for all parameters.